WPManageNinja/wpsocialninja-docs/guide/twitter-feed/twitter-settings-twitter-feeds-wp-social-ninja.md

 ## **Filters**

 This feature has various options to filter specific tweets according to your requirements.
-Enter the** Number of Tweets to Display** by clicking the up/down arrow icon.
+Enter the **Number of Tweets to Display** by clicking the up/down arrow icon.
 You can choose in what order you want to display your posts using the **Posts Order** option.
-Currently, there are five options available - Ascending, Descending, Most Popular, Least Popular &amp; Random.
-Next is** Show posts containing these words or hashtags**, you can use this setting to show posts that contain certain specific words or hashtags in the caption.
+Currently, there are five options available - Ascending, Descending, Most Popular, Least Popular & Random.
+Next is **Show posts containing these words or hashtags**, you can use this setting to show posts that contain certain specific words or hashtags in the caption.
 Separate multiple words or hashtags using commas. ex: #hashtag1,word1.
-With the** Hide posts containing these words or hashtags**, you can hide posts in the same way.&nbsp;The **Hide Specific Posts** option lets you find the ID of a Post by viewing the post on Twitter and copy / paste the ID number from the end of the URL.
+With the **Hide posts containing these words or hashtags**, you can hide posts in the same way.
+The **Hide Specific Posts** option lets you find the ID of a Post by viewing the post on Twitter and copy / paste the ID number from the end of the URL.

 ![Twitter Filters](/guide/public/images/twitter-feed/twitter-settings-twitter-feeds-wp-social-ninja/twitter-filters.png)

 _Twitter Filters_

-## **Feed Settings**&nbsp;
+## **Feed Settings**

 After clicking on **Settings,** a drop-down menu will appear.